zekebarger/AccuSleePy/README.md

 ## Description

-AccuSleePy is set of graphical user  interfaces for scoring rodent sleep using EEG and EMG recordings.
+AccuSleePy is set of graphical user  interfaces for scoring rodent sleep using EEG and EMG recordings..
 It offers the following improvements over the MATLAB version (AccuSleep):

 - Up to 10 brain states can be configured through the user interface